Remmeauth/remme-core/README.md

 * `make build_docker`
 * `make run`

-After all the package are started up run `docker exec -it $(docker-compose ps -q shell) bash` to enter the console.
+After all the package are started up run `make shell` to enter the console.

 You can try `rem-token` and `rem-crt` commands to run operations related to token and certificates respectively.